NATO chief: Ukraine’s ‘rightful place’ is in the alliance

 Earlier this month, Finland joined the alliance, setting aside decades of neutrality in a historic realignment of Europe's post-Cold War security landscape.
 While NATO says it poses no threat to Russia, the Nordic country's accession dealt a major political blow to Putin.

 Finland's membership doubles Russia’s border with the world’s biggest security alliance.
-Neighboring Sweden is expected to join in coming months, too, possibly by the time U.S. President Joe Biden and his NATO counterparts meet in Vilnius in July.
+Neighboring Sweden is expected to join too, possibly by the time U.S. President Joe Biden and his NATO counterparts meet in Vilnius in July.

 The alliance has focused on bolstering defenses on its own territory to dissuade Putin from attacking any member country.
 Under NATO's collective security guarantee, an attack on one member country is considered an attack on all of them.